Student Note Submissions

 - Please include a short abstract summarizing the main arguments and thesis.

 - Before submitting you note, you must obtain your faculty advisor’s approval of the general accuracy of the law.
 The approval may be an informal statement.

 - Please include the name of your faculty advisor in the submission email.

-Style and Attribution Guidelines
+Attribution and Style Guidelines

 - Please provide attribution for all statements of fact or law that are not common knowledge.
-Please use footnotes rather than endnotes, a bibliography, or inline citations.
-Citations should identify the specific relevant portions of cited sources.
+Please use footnotes rather than endnotes, a bibliography, or in-line citations.
+Citations should identify the specific, relevant portions of cited sources.

-- Please submit in Microsoft Word format.
+- Please submit your note in Microsoft Word format.

 - Upon acceptance, please submit a separate data file for empirical work and high-resolution files of illustrations, graphs, or figures.
 Additionally, if cited material is unavailable for public access or is likely to be difficult to obtain, please consider providing digital files, scans, or photocopies sufficient for our editors to verify and properly cite the materials.

 Please contact the Student Notes Committee at firstname.lastname@example.org if you have any questions.
 We look forward to reading your submission!

 The UC Irvine Law Review was featured in the Daily Journal.
 Click here to read how the Executive Board is setting the pace for the future.